 Non-Departmental Academic Positions

-- Research Associate, The Stone Age Institute & CRAFT (Center for Research into the Anthropological Foundations of Technology), Bloomington, Indiana
+- Research Associate, The Stone Age Institute and the Center for Research into the Anthropological Foundations of Technology (CRAFT), Bloomington, Indiana.

 - Ph.D., 2006, Rutgers University

 - B.A.
 1992, University of Dar Es Salaam, Tanzania

 - 2009-11 Postdoctoral Research Scholar, Human Evolution Research Center, University of California, Berkeley